-Pralsetinib treats a certain type of non small-cell lung cancer (NSCLC) in adults that has spread to other parts of the body.
-It also treats a certain type of thyroid cancer in adults and children 12 years of age and older that is getting worse or that has spread to other parts of the body and cannot be treated with radioactive iodine.
+Pralsetinib (brand name-Gavreto) is an FDA-approved treatment for non small-cell lung cancer (NSCLC) in adults that has spread to other parts of the body.
+It also treats a certain type of thyroid cancer in adults and children 12 years of age and older that is getting worse or that has spread to other parts of the body.

 Pralsetinib is in kinase inhibitors class of medications.
 It works by blocking the action of a certain naturally occurring substance that may help cancer cells multiply.